Welcome, Guest.

 • A huge white bird

-Breeding: has short yellowish crest on back of head and horny plate on upper mandible.
+Breeding: has short yellowish crest on back of head and an erect horny plate on upper mandible.

-At the end of the breeding season they undergo a few changes to the alternate plumage appearance.
-The "horn" often seen on the upper mandible is lost, and many birds show short gray feathers on the crown and nape, which is described as Supplemental plumage.
+At the end of the breeding season they undergo a few changes to the breeding plumage appearance.
+The "horn" on the upper mandible is lost, and many birds show short gray feathers on the crown and nape, which is described as "supplemental" plumage.

 [edit] Distribution